- Racist and anti-Semite

 Nation of Islam

 Born (with the name Paris Lewis) in Los Angeles in 1967, Malik Zulu Shabazz has been a significant figure in radical Black Muslim politics since the mid-1990s.
-He currently heads the New Black Panther Party (NBPP), whose twin hallmarks are anti-white and anti-Semitic hatred.
-A practicing attorney and a frequent speaker on college campuses, Shabazz holds a bachelor's degree from Howard University and a J.D. from Howard University Law School.
-During his undergraduate college years, he was an aggressive campus organizer; in 1988 he founded Unity Nation, a self-described "black revolutionary" student group.
+A practicing attorney and a frequent speaker on college campuses, he holds a bachelor's degree from Howard University and a J.D. from Howard University Law School.
+During his undergraduate college years, Shabazz was an aggressive campus organizer.
+In 1988 he founded Unity Nation, a self-described "black revolutionary" student group.